ioccc-src/winner/2018/anderson/README.md

 In developing this program, the author found a potentially interesting bug.
 If the expression `(j=k,j)` (near the middle of the source) is changed to `(j=k,k)`, the program produces different output.
-The author used compiler gcc 5.4.0, compiled for x86_64-linux-gnu.
+The author used gcc 5.4.0, compiled for `x86_64-linux-gnu`.
 Enabling or disabling optimization produces the same results.
 The author is not sure who is the culprit, but instead shrugged and moved on with life.
 Of course, YMMV with your own environment.

-The structure of this program, as you may have deduced, is two for loops, one nested in the other.
-There is also a bunch of direct variable assignment, such as `j=k`.
+The structure of this program, as you may have deduced, is two `for` loops, one nested in the other.
+There are also a bunch of direct variable assignments, such as `j=k`.
 There is some filler fluff, such as `0-0+0`, but all that sort should be rather easy to spot.
 It was mostly added for the purpose of making certain things line up right, and only secondarily to obfuscate.